drusepth/rnl-enhancement-suite/README.md

 #### Huboard ticket highlight for no estimate

 Tickets on a Huboard board that don't have a proper estimate ([S], [M], [L], [XL], etc) will be highlighted with a red border.

+#### Github File Uploads

+Ability to drag and drop a file on a GitHub comment.